Puerto Rico Income Taxes and Tax Forms

 Does Puerto Rico Have an Income Tax?

 The Commonwealth of Puerto Rico has its own tax system that uses the United States tax system as a model, but has substantial differences.

 Do I Have to File a Puerto Rico Tax Return?

-You can prepare your U.S. Tax Return Online, simply click below:
+You can prepare your U.S. Tax Return Online by clicking the blue button below:

 Start United States Federal Tax Return